-The Centre for Dark Matter Particle Physics (CDMPP) represents the co-operation of physicists from across Australia, in partnership with key international researchers and institutions, to pursue the discovery and understanding of the nature of Dark Matter.
+The ARC Centre of Excellence for Dark Matter Particle Physics represents the co-operation of physicists from across Australia, in partnership with key international researchers and institutions, to pursue the discovery and understanding of the nature of Dark Matter.

 The Centre will construct and operate state-of-the-art dark matter direct detection experiments in Australia, at the Stawell Underground Physics Laboratory (SUPL) and at the University of Western Australia (UWA), and play an important role in international experiments.
 It will contribute to the design of completely new detection technologies to enable even greater sensitivity, via a robust Research &Development program in collaboration with the Australian Nuclear Science and Technology Organisation (ANSTO) and the Defence Science and Technology Group (DSTG).

 The Large Hadron Collider (LHC) searches for dark matter production will extend the Centre’s experimental reach to dark matter masses and interactions for which direct detection experiments have less sensitivity.